 How to Plan the PERFECT Banff Honeymoon

-If you have chosen Banff for your honeymoon, you have made a very good choice.
-It may not seem like the honeymoon destination you have pictured without white sand and warm beaches, but there are so many impressive mountains, lakes, and endless nature here that you won’t regret a Banff honeymoon.
-We’re confident you’ll remember your Banff honeymoon as one of your fondest memories.
+If you have chosen Banff for your honeymoon, let me reassure you that you have made a very good choice.
+It may not seem like the honeymoon destination you have pictured with white sand, palm trees, and warm beaches, but there are so many impressive mountains, lakes, and endless nature here that you won’t regret a honeymoon in Banff.

-We didn’t honeymoon in Banff, but that’s only because we already live in the Rockies, so we felt we needed to go somewhere different.
-That being said, we did get engaged in the Canadian Rockies and live a very romantic life here in general, so we know just what to recommend for your own Banff honeymoon.
+We didn’t take our honeymoon in Banff, but that’s only because we already live in the Rockies and felt we needed to go somewhere different.
+That being said, we did get engaged in the Canadian Rockies and live a very romantic life here in general, so we know just what to recommend for your own special trip.

-While there isn’t a blue ocean, there are plenty of turquoise-blue glacier-fed lakes, fantastic restaurants, and many hiking trails to celebrate love.
-Here’s how to enjoy a Banff honeymoon properly!
+While there isn’t a blue ocean, there are plenty of turquoise-blue glacier-fed lakes, fantastic restaurants, and many hiking trails to celebrate love in the outdoors.

-That depends on if you want a winter Banff honeymoon or a summer Banff honeymoon.
-If you seek a honeymoon filled with fluffy snow and frosted mountains, you should honeymoon in Banff between December and February – though you’ll want to dress warmly.
+That depends on if you want a winter honeymoon or a summer honeymoon.
+If you seek a honeymoon filled with fluffy snow and frosted mountains, you should travel between December and February – though you’ll want to dress warmly.

 Most people don’t want a winter honeymoon, and if this is you and you want a summer in the mountains kind of honeymoon, plan to travel to Banff between mid-June and September.
 For a honeymoon in the fall, with golden larch leaves all around you, the last two weeks of September will be your best bet for getting those fall vibes.